HMS Delight (H38): Description

-Career
+Construction and career

 Delight was ordered on 2 February 1931 under the 1930 Naval Estimates and was laid down at the yards of the Fairfield Shipbuilding and Engineering Company, Govan, Scotstoun on 22 April 1931.
 She was launched on 2 June 1932 and completed on 31 January 1933, at a total cost of £229,378, excluding equipment supplied by the Admiralty, such as weapons, ammunition and wireless equipment.

 The ship was used to carry out sea trials on the Mark IX torpedo after working up until 24 April 1933.
 Delight then joined the 1st Destroyer Flotilla in the Mediterranean and made a brief deployment to the Persian Gulf in September–November 1933.
 The ship was refitted at Portsmouth between 3 September and 25 October 1934 for service on the China Station with the 8th (later the 21st) Destroyer Flotilla and arrived there in January 1935.
 She was attached to the Mediterranean Fleet in the Red Sea from September to November 1935 during the Abyssinian Crisis.
 As war with Germany loomed, Delight was assigned to the Mediterranean and departed 29 August 1939 in company with several of her sisters.
 She arrived at Aden on 19 September and later at Alexandria where she operated with the Mediterranean Fleet for the next three months.
 The ship was transferred to the Home Fleet in December and arrived at Portsmouth on 30 December.

 She was refitted until 27 January 1940 before she joined the 3rd Destroyer Flotilla.
 Delight was damaged in heavy weather on 8 April and forced to return to port for repairs.
 During the Norwegian Campaign, Delight escorted the aircraft carrier as she returned to Scapa Flow on 25 April to replenish her aircraft.
 On 1 May, she ferried troops to the light cruisers and of the 18th Cruiser Squadron during the evacuation from Åndalsnes.
 Delight supported the Allied troops on 27–28 May as they recaptured Narvik before she was sent to Bodø the next day to investigate reports of a German amphibious landing.
 Over the next two nights, the ship and seven other destroyers evacuated British troops from Bodø.
 On 7–8 June, Delight escorted a troop convoy evacuating Allied troops from Narvik (Operation Alphabet).